 A crime is generally defined as an illegal act which is punished by the state, as opposed to a tort which is an illegal act for which a person may file a civil lawsuit for damages.
 Some actions can be considered both, so an individual might face a criminal lawsuit and then a civil lawsuit based on the same action.

-While conduct that is considered “criminal” is similar in different locations, the exact definitions and legal consequences vary by jurisdiction.
+While conduct that is considered criminal is similar in different locations, the exact definitions and legal consequences vary by jurisdiction.
 Crimes are defined by statutes and are classified according to their severity.
 Minor crimes are classified as misdemeanors while those treated more severely under the law are considered felonies.
+A knowledgeable Bloomfield Hills criminal attorney can help an individual understand the severity of their crime.

 Often, what sets felonies apart from misdemeanors is the amount of harm caused, such as the extent of injuries caused to an individual, the value of property stolen or damaged, or the quantity of drugs involved in a case.
-Within the misdemeanor classification, there are three different categories with different levels of penalties.
+Within the misdemeanor classification, there are three different categories with different levels of penalties, all of which can be effectively defended using a Bloomfield Hills criminal lawyer.

 Examples of crimes treated as misdemeanors in Michigan that may warrant attention from a criminal lawyer in Bloomfield Hills include: